Last Updated on June 16, 2023 by Tim Wells

 Gaming is where the NVIDIA Shield really shines.

-NVIDIA allows you to stream games from your PC to your TV so that you can see them on the big screen.
+NVIDIA allows you to stream games from your PC to your TV to see them on the big screen.
 They also have several free games available.
-Their in-house gaming platform, called GeForce Now, has around 378 games available, including the ones you purchase from Uplay, Steam, and Google Play.
+Their in-house gaming platform, GeForce Now, has around 378 games available, including those you purchase from Uplay, Steam, and Google Play.

-The Fire TV Cube has free games as well, but they are only playable with the Amazon remote, not through your PC.
+The Fire TV Cube also has free games, but they are only playable with the Amazon remote, not through your PC.
 This limits the complexity and number of games available, leaving you with simple games like Pac-Man, Flappy Bird, and more.

-They’re fun…but not really comparable to the NVIDIA Shield’s games.
+They’re fun…but not comparable to the NVIDIA Shield’s games.

-Both the Shield TV and the Fire TV Cube come with full-featured remotes that make it easy to start streaming right out of the box.
+The Shield TV and the Amazon Fire TV Cube come with full-featured remotes that make it easy to start streaming right out of the box.
 However, I have to give the edge to Amazon here.

-One nice feature on the NVIDIA Shield remote is the built-in Find My Remote feature.
-It lets out a sound when activated from the NVIDIA Shield app on your phone so you can find it between couch cushions or under the bed.
+When activated from the NVIDIA Shield app, it lets out a sound so you can find it between couch cushions or under the bed.

-The Amazon Fire TV remote is smaller, more ergonomic and, frankly, a joy to use.
+The Amazon Fire TV remote is more ergonomic, and, frankly, a joy to use.

 Both remotes take voice commands to the next level.
-With dedicated buttons for either Alexa or Google Assistant, it really limits how often you need to enter stuff on the on-screen keyboards.
+Dedicated buttons for Alexa or Google Assistant limit how often you need to enter stuff on the on-screen keyboards.
 But we’ll get into that more in the next section.

-Both the Fire TV Cube and Shield TV are highly integrated with voice-activated assistants, Amazon Alexa, and Google Assistant.
-That lets you access control your streaming device, as well as other smart devices with voice commands.
+The Fire TV Cube and Shield TV are highly integrated with voice-activated assistants, Amazon Alexa, and Google Assistant.
+That lets you control your streaming device and other smart devices with voice commands.

 However, Amazon definitely has the leg up with its voice-activated controls.

-Amazon Fire TV Cube is by far the best in its class for voice control for entertainment.
+Amazon Fire TV Cube is the best for voice control for entertainment.
 It’s easy to recommend it for anyone with Alexa devices in their homes – which is just about everyone at this point.

-It works as a central hub in your living room and can control anything, from your TV to your thermostat, to your microwave to your coffee maker, and beyond.
-If you want all-around voice control capabilities, then Alexa is your gal.
+It works as a central hub in your living room.
+It can control anything, from your TV to your thermostat, microwave, coffee maker, and beyond.
+If you want comprehensive voice control capabilities, then Alexa is your gal.

-You can ask broad questions on the Cube, and it will display a list of results to you from across multiple platforms.
-It makes watching TV and finding shows easier than ever.
+You can ask broad questions on the Cube, which will display results from across multiple platforms.
+It makes watching TV, and finding shows more accessible than ever.

-Google Assistant is nice for basic commands, but if you want serious voice control power, then the Amazon Fire TV Cube is the best option for you.
+Google Assistant is good for basic commands.
+However, the Amazon Fire TV Cube is the best option if you want serious voice control power.

-As premium devices, neither the Fire TV Cube or the NVIDIA Shield are cheap.
+As premium devices, neither the Fire TV Cube nor the NVIDIA Shield is cheap.